gnana333/gnana333/README.md

 - 🧠 Solved 100+ problems on HackerRank (Gold Badge in Python), 100+ on LeetCode, and 50+ on CodeChef
 - 🔧 Skilled in Python, JavaScript, Java, C, and C#
 - 🌐 Web Dev | Cloud | DSA | Competitive Programming
-- 🚀 Certified in IBM Python, NPTEL Cloud Computing
+- 🚀 Certified in Python
 - 🛠️ Interned at MakeSkilled(IOT) and Interned at Codeworks EduTech (Web Development)
 - 📬 Contact me: gnana97046@gmail.com